bizflycloud/bizflyctl/README.md

 # bizflyctl

-Command line to interact with BizFly Cloud
+Command line to interact with Bizfly Cloud

 ### Install